 Use of University material or property in the care and custody of the University, by University employees for personal purposes is not permitted.
 It is to be explicitly understood that if University property is used for personal purposes the University insurance policy does not provide for coverage and the liability (i.e., repairs, replacement, etc.).
 Therefore, liability for said property rests with the individual or individuals responsible for the property.

 Process by which the cost of long-lived assets is expensed over the estimated useful life of the asset.

 The University utilizes straight-line depreciation with a half-year convention in the year of acquisition and year of disposal.
 Depreciation is calculated from the date placed in-service until the date disposed.
 The following useful lives are used:

 |Vehicle and Light Maintenance Equipment||5|

 The University will periodically require departments to confirm (i.e. take a physical inventory) the presence of capital assets.
-Upon receipt of the Fixed Assets Property report from the Controller's Office, the equipment manager inspects each piece of property listed on the report and signs the report indicating inspection is complete and notes any changes that need to be made.
+Upon receipt of the Fixed Assets Property report from Financial Reporting, the equipment manager inspects each piece of property listed on the report and signs the report indicating inspection is complete and notes any changes that need to be made.

 Note: Internal and/or external auditors may inspect capital assets from time-to-time to verify existence.